GVasing/DEV-Assessment-1/Notes.md

 - ~~Fix spacing after final letter for heading and link text (Use devops tool to see spacing difference)~~ ✓
 - ~~Fix photos loading~~ ✓
 - ~~Look up how your website will change layout with different screen sizes.~~ ✓
+- ~~Make background colour of About and Skills the same.~~ ✓

 - Find out how to get magnifying glass in search bar button
 - Figure container is 1308x597.
 However, that size only works for the pre-determined sized you used for the your wireframes on figma (1440x1024.
 Mac)
 - Gentle/Soft Transition as the entire page loads?
 - Make images on home page transparent when viewing About and Skills pages?
-- Make background colour of About and Skills the same.
+- Disable landscape orientation for mobile

 - Make website work on mobile

 HOME PAGE:
-- Decide on remaining images
+- ~~Decide on remaining images~~ ✓
 - Make Home page mobile/tablet friendly.

 ABOUT PAGE: